 Suppose we can’t easily solve component A – maybe it’s a third party system that’s outside our control – but we can control causal components B and C which occur in every causal pie.
 If we control for those instead, it’s clear that we don’t need to worry about component A anyway!

-Next time you’re carrying out a Root Cause Analysis or retrospective, try using Rothman’s Causal Pies, and please let me know how it goes.
+Next time you’re carrying out a Root Cause Analysis or retrospective, try using Rothman’s Causal Pies.

 Addendum: “Post-Mortem” exercises.